ajhelbig/cppsetup/README.md

 # Cppsetup raylib
-A bash script to easily setup raylib projects.
+A bash script to easily setup raylib projects using git, make and cmake.

 Note: I use () to denote a command.
 Don't include the () when typing commands.
 Note: raylib will be compiled with opengl 2.1 and in Debug mode.
 This can be changed in the provided templates.
+Note: sublime text is the default editor to open the project.
+This can also be changed in the provided templates.

 # Setting it up
 To make the shell script useable in any directory,